-- Nutrition lessons are integrated into the curriculum and the health education program. - St. Mary's School, nutrition education/topics will be offered to students in grades K-9 as part of a sequential, comprehensive, standards-based health education curriculum. - Is designed to provide students with the knowledge and skills necessary to promote and protect their health; - Is part of not only health education classes, but also integrated into other classroom instruction; - Promotes fruits, vegetables, whole-grain products, low-fat and fat-free dairy products and healthy food preparation methods; - Emphasizes caloric balance between food intake and energy expenditure (promotes physical activity/exercise); - Links with school meal programs and cafeteria as a nutritional "learning" lab using produce donated from local gardens/farmers. - Incorporates lessons helping students acquire skills for reading food labels and menu planning. - Fosters an awareness of media literacy on food and beverage marketing
+- Nutrition lessons are integrated into the curriculum and the health education program. - St. Mary's School, nutrition education/topics will be offered to students in grades K-9 as part of a sequential, comprehensive, standards-based health education curriculum. - Is designed to provide students with the knowledge and skills necessary to promote and protect their health; - Is part of not only health education classes but also integrated into other classroom instruction through subjects such as religion, math, science, language arts, social sciences, and elective subjects; - Promotes fruits, vegetables, whole-grain products, low-fat and fat-free dairy products, and healthy food preparation methods; - Emphasizes caloric balance between food intake and energy expenditure (promotes physical activity/exercise); - Links with school meal programs and cafeteria as a nutritional "learning" lab using produce donated from local gardens/farmers. - Incorporates lessons helping students acquire skills for reading food labels and menu planning. - Fosters an awareness of media literacy in food and beverage marketing